March 29 Brexit unlikely after UK rejects EU deal

 "Let's be realistic.
 We've got a new European Parliament [EP] coming in ...
 I don't see the next phase of [Brexit] negotiations even starting until November.
 So I would say that the extension, realistically, has to be a year," he told the Associated Press news agency, referring to the EP elections in May.

-That would mean that British MPs would run in the EU Parliament election even though they were, ultimately, on the way out, Farage added.
+That would mean that British MPs would run in the EU parliament election even though they were, ultimately, on the way out, Farage added.

 "If we've got to fight more European elections, I will fight them," he said.